 LUQUIENS, Jules.
 Lausanne 24.1.1845 — Salem, Ohio 23.8.1899.
 Swiss Linguist, Romance and Iranian Scholar in the U.S.A.
 Professor in New Haven.
-After school in Lausanne studied at Genève and was ordained priest in 1866.
+After school in Lausanne studied at Geneva and was ordained priest in 1866.
 In 1868 came to the U.S.A. and worked as schoolteacher in New York and Cincinnati.
 In 1872-73 studies of Sanskrit under Whitney at Yale.
 Ph.D.
 1873 Yale.
 In 1874-75 Instructor of French at University of Cincinnati, in 1875-92 Professor of French at Massachusetts Institute of Technology.
 In 1892-98 Professor of Modern Languages at Yale, in 1898-99 Street Professor of Romance Languages and Literatures at Yale.
 In 1899 retired because of illness, moved to Salem, Ohio, and died soon.
-Married in 1875, one daughter and two sons (Frederick Bliss L., Professor of Spanish at Yale).
+Married 1875 Emma C. Clark, one daughter and two sons (Frederick Bliss L., Professor of Spanish at Yale).
 He was very popular as teacher.

-Publications: several books and articles about French language and literature.
+Publications: Several books and articles about French language and literature.

-– brief articles about Avesta in PAOS 1878 in JAOS 10, 1880 and PAOS 1880 in JAOS 11, 1885
+– Brief articles about Avesta in PAOS 1878 in JAOS 10, 1880 and PAOS 1880 in JAOS 11, 1885

 – “The Vedidâd as translated by M. Darmesteter”, AJPh 2, 1881, 323-341.

 Sources: Nat.
 Cyclop. of Am.
 Biogr.
-29, 312f., with picture.
+29, 312f., with picture; stray notes in Internet.

-Last Updated on 4 years by Admin
+Last Updated on 4 weeks by Admin